 - One-time job assignments

-A point often overlooked is that you may now conduct these activities in Indonesia under a business visa.
+As said, you may now conduct these activities in Indonesia under a business visa.

 Fill in the form below to get your work permit process started.